Alinghi 5

 Alinghi 5 is a 90 ft (LWL), 90 ft beam sloop-rigged catamaran built by Alinghi for the 33rd America's Cup.

 The boat was launched on 8 July 2009 when the hull was lifted from the construction shed in Villeneuve, Vaud by a Mil Mi-26 helicopter and carried to Lake Geneva.
-Alinghi 5was subsequently moved again by helicopter to Genoa, Italy.
+Alinghi 5 was subsequently moved again by helicopter to Genoa, Italy.
 At the end of September 2009, the boat was shipped to Ras al Khaimah, the venue selected by the defender for the 33rd America's Cup.
 At the end of October 2009, the New York Supreme Court (the court of first instance) ruled that the venue of Ras al Khaimah was not compliant with the Deed of Gift.
 After various discussions, Société Nautique de Genève (SNG—the Defending club) agreed that the venue would be Valencia, Spain.
 An appeal by SNG regarding the venue was rejected and Alinghi 5 was shipped at the end of December 2009 from Ras al Khaimah to Valencia, where she arrived on 5 January 2010.